French Christmas market

 Mulhouse Market

-For a more unique yet equally magical take on the classic Christmas market, a visit to Mulhouse is a must.
-Another traditional town in the Alsace region, Mulhouse provides the perfect backdrop for a classic French Christmas market.
-The stalls are set up in front of the church of Saint-Etienne, which is the largest protestant building in France, providing a dramatic backdrop for over 100 different stands selling food, drink and gifts.
+For a more unique, yet equally magical Christmas market, a visit to Mulhouse is a must.
+Another traditional town in the Alsace region, Mulhouse provides the perfect backdrop for a classic Christmas celebration.
+The market stalls are set up in front of the Church of Saint-Etienne, the largest Protestant building in France, creating a dramatic setting for over 100 different stands brimming with festive food, drink, and gifts.

-Looking to plan your holiday escape or visit some of these Christmas markets in France?
-Discover our full collection of luxury Christmas villas and cottages to make the most of the festive season, or check out more of our favourite places to stay with family around Christmas.
+Looking to plan your holiday escape?
+Discover our full collection of luxury Christmas villas and cottages to make the most of the festive season, or check out more of our favourite family-friendly places to stay for Christmas.